-The express permission for the enzyme to be used as a processing aid would also provide the permission for its potential presence in the food for sale as a food produced using gene technology.
+The express permission for the enzyme to be used as a processing aid will also provide permission for its potential presence in the food for sale as a food produced using gene technology.
 The enzyme is a food produced using gene technology according to the Code as it is derived from 'an organism that has been modified using gene technology' (see subsection 1.1.2-2(3) of the Code).

-2.2.2 Enzyme nomenclature, source microorganism nomenclature, and specifications
+2.3.2 Enzyme nomenclature, source microorganism nomenclature and specifications

 The International Union of Biochemistry and Molecular Biology (IUBMB) uses the accepted name ' $\alpha$ -amylase'.
-This is the name used in the proposed draft variation and the name used in existing permissions for alpha-amylase in Schedule 18.
+This is the name used in the draft variation and the name used in existing permissions for alpha-amylase in Schedule 18.
 The word 'alpha' has been used in this report and was used by the applicant in the application, instead of its symbol.
+The second reference to ' $\alpha$ -Amylase' in the draft variation proposed at the call for submissions has been amended to ' $\alpha$ -amylase' with a lower case 'a' in the approved draft variation, to correct the use of capital and lower-case letters in that sentence.

-Nomenclature for the host and gene donor organisms (Bacillus licheniformis and Cytophaga species, respectively), is in accordance with accepted international norms.
-The proposed draft variation refers to a Cytophaga species rather than a specific species as would normally be included in Schedule 18, because in this case systematic microbiological classification of the species of Cytophaga is incomplete (see Section 3.1.2 of the SD).
+Nomenclature for the host and gene donor organisms (Bacillus licheniformis and Cytophaga species, respectively) is in accordance with accepted international norms.
+The approved draft variation refers to Cytophaga species rather than a specific species as would normally be included in Schedule 18, because in this case systematic microbiological classification of the species of Cytophaga is incomplete (see Section 3.1.2 of the SD).
+The reference to 'a Cytophaga species' in the draft variation proposed at the call for submissions has been amended to 'Cytophaga species' (omission of 'a') in the approved draft variation.
+This is to clarify that the permission is not limited to a particular Cytophaga species.

-There are relevant identity and purity specifications for the enzyme in two of the primary sources of specifications listed in Schedule 3 - namely the JECFA Combined Compendium of Food Additive Specifications, and the United States Pharmacopeial Convention Food chemicals codex (refer to Section 1.3.2 above).
+There are relevant identity and purity specifications for the enzyme in two of the primary sources of specifications listed in Schedule 3 of the Code - namely the JECFA Combined Compendium of Food Additive Specifications, and the United States Pharmacopeial Convention Food Chemicals Codex (refer to Section 1.3.2 above).

-2.2.3 Labelling
+2.3.3 Labelling

 In general, processing aids are exempt from the requirement to be declared in the statement of ingredients, unless other labelling requirements apply (see Section 1.3.3 above).
-In the case of foods manufactured using this processing aid, other requirements would apply as detailed in Sections 2.2.3.1 and 2.2.3.2 below.
+In the case of foods manufactured using this processing aid, other requirements will apply as detailed in Sections 2.3.3.1 and 2.3.3.2 below.

-2.2.3.1 Declaration of certain foods
+2.3.3.1 Declaration of certain foods